Health Grand Challenge Internships and Thesis Research Grants

 Population Services International (PSI)

 Population Services International (PSI) is an international NGO that works to improve the health of vulnerable populations through social marketing of family planning and health products thus engaging private sector resources and techniques.
 This position requires the combined skills of a solid researcher and someone with a very strong communications background.
 Responsibilities will include data analysis, research and survey work.
 Past projects have included: creation and analysis of data from a pricing survey for a new oral contraceptive pill, and writing a qualitative report on health-seeking behaviors of mothers with children under the age of five who had diarrhea or pneumonia.
-Possible internship locations include PSI offices in Cambodia, Laos and Thailand.
+Possible internship locations include PSI offices in Cambodia, Thailand and Kazakhstan.

 This position is offered through Princeton-in-Asia.